Aircraft cavern: Historical

-BAe Hawk aircraft and Alouette III helicopters have only temporarily been stored in cavernes after being withdrawn from service and then sold to third parties.

 Design and construction

 A Swiss cavern has space to hold 22 F-5 Tiger aircraft.
 The outside door usually consists of composite material, steel with a wooden core.
-The door is defended by personnel in a hardened bunker covering it with machineguns, making the outside door small arms and hand grenade proof.
-Past the door is an S-shaped tunnel making it nearly impossible to fire on the main blast doors.
+Past the door is an S-shaped tunnel leading to the main blast doors.
 The blast doors are made of concrete reinforced steel and as long as they are closed, the aircraft parking area remains fully CBRN protected.